Full-Time Scrapping: Is It An Option For You?

 Just like any other business, you need to market your scrap business.
 You can do this by handing out business cards, flyers, and door hangers in your neighborhood.
 If you own your truck or van, you can also advertise your business on the side.

 If you’re creative, you can come up with other marketing ideas.
-For example, you could host a scrap metal drive or offer a discount for referrals.
+For example, you could host a scrap metal drive or offer a referral discount.
 The key is to get your name out there and let people know you’re in business.
 The more people you can reach, the more scrap metal you’ll sell.

 Finally, social media is a great way to market your business for free.
-Create a Facebook page and post pictures of the scrap metal you have for sale.
+Create a Facebook page and post pictures of your scrap metal for sale.
 You can also use Twitter, Instagram, and Snapchat to reach potential customers.

 Using iScrap to Your Advantage

 Now that you know the ins and outs of running a scrap business, it’s time to focus on making money.
-And the best way to do that is by using the iScrap App.
+The best way to do that is by using the iScrap App.
 The iScrap App is the perfect tool for scrappers.
 It helps you:

 When you use the iScrap App, you can be sure you’re getting the best prices for your scrap metal.
 That’s because the App is directly connected to scrap yards.
 You can see real-time prices and find the nearest yard paying those prices.

 iScrap is also great for finding new customers.
 You can use the App to post pictures of the scrap metal you have for sale.
-Then, potential customers can contact you directly to make a purchase.
+Potential customers can then contact you directly to make a purchase.
 This sale might lead to a long-term relationship where you sell them scrap metal regularly.

 If you’re ready to take your scrap business to the next level, the iScrap App is the perfect tool for you.
 With its help, you can find new customers, get the best prices, and make more money.